Coping Tips for Traumatic Events and Disasters

 Eating a healthy diet, avoiding the use of drugs and alcohol, and getting regular exercise can reduce stress and anxiety.
 Activities as simple as taking a walk, stretching, and deep breathing can help relieve stress.

 - Limit your consumption of news.
 We live in a society where the news is available to us 24 hours a day via television, radio, and the Internet.
 The constant replay of news stories about a disaster or traumatic event can increase stress and anxiety and make some people relive the event over and over.
-Reduce the amount of news you watch and/or listen to, and engage in relaxing activities to help you heal and move on.
+Reduce the amount of news you watch and/or listen to.

 - Get enough “good” sleep.
 Some people have difficulty falling asleep after a disaster, or wake up throughout the night.
 If you have trouble sleeping, only go to bed when you are ready to sleep, avoid using cell phones or laptops in bed, and avoid drinking caffeine or alcohol at least one hour before going to bed.
 If you wake up and can’t fall back to sleep, try writing what’s on your mind in a journal or on a sheet of paper.